 - A-Tier: Skye

 With his Owl Drone & Recon bolt, Sova is able to extract information from deep within enemy positions.
 Especially in Icebox, Sova is twice as effective since he can lineup his Recon Bolt or Shock Bolts and practically land them anywhere.
 Sova’s Ultimate is also a huge asset for post-plant scenarios.

 Almost as competent as Sova, Skye is also a great choice if your playstyle is a little bit more on the aggressive side.
 Skye’s Guiding Lights and Trailblazer are effective abilities to help speed up actions in early rounds.
 Aside from her offensive abilities and provides an upper hand in dire citations.

 Initially, almost every professional team experimented with the infamous Breach and Jett combo.
 However, the unforgiving close-quarter battles of Icebox withstood all tests & experiments and proved Breach’s inability to create chaos on the map.
 After some recent updates, Breach is now even less capable of creating early-round leads for his team.

 Recently released, still fresh on the battlefield, KAY/O still has a long way to go before pros consider him as a good fit for Icebox.
-Although KAY/O’s Duelist-like attire might attract some players, ultimately all his abilities on Icebox get overshadowed by Sova or Skye’s abilities.
+Although KAY/O’s Duelist-like attire might attract some players, all his abilities on Icebox are ultimately overshadowed by Sova or Skye’s abilities.
 So, KAY/O is still not a capable agent to pick in Icebox.
 However, in your regular ranked matches, KAY/O might be an ideal agent to try out new lineups & tactics.

 Read More: Best VALORANT Agents for Split in 2021